 Happy Flashback: Used to get Goku under control when he was giant, golden ape.

 He Who Fights Monsters: The Tuffles.
-They were a peaceful people (according to Baby, at least), who were almost completely wiped out by the Saiyans (who may or may not have been previously enslaved).
+They were a peaceful people (according to Baby and King Kai), who were almost completely wiped out by the Saiyans (who may or may not have been previously enslaved).
 So they created Baby, who plans on turning the entire galaxy into Tuffles.
 Nice, you went from genocidees to genociders.

 Kid-Appeal Character: Pan is a Type 3.
 Even if she'd get destroyed in the main fight, she still tends to try, and if she's not doing that, there's a good chance she's doing something else on her own, which tends to help out (pursuing Giru, finding and saving the kid who was possessed by Baby, and calming Goku down while he was a Golden Great Ape are all good examples).